hapax/hapax.github.io/assets/teaching.md

 $$

  for some constant of proportionality $\gamma$ depending on the properties of the sand.
-Note that the value of $r$ here is evaluated precisely in the middle of the patch at $x$, as is the value of $s$.
+Note that the value of $r$ here is evaluated in the middle of the patch at $x$, as is the value of $s$.

 ---